BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **Do I need a web server to test the boilerplate?**

-   -Yep, because the Require.js text plugin, which dynamically pulls in template files via ajax.
+   -Yep, because the Require.js text plugin dynamically pulls in template files via ajax (which is not allowed with the `File://` local extension.
 Luckily for you I have provided an easy to use Node.js web server for convenience.

 **Can I contribute to this project?**